rajeshv23/twydev.github.io/_posts/2019-08-06-basic-understanding-protocol-buffer.md

 ---
-title: "What I always wanted to know about Protocol Buffer"
+title: "Basic understanding of Protocol Buffer"
 categories:
-  - Technology
+  - Software Library
 tags:
-  - data
+  - protobuf
 ---

+Understanding what is Protocol Buffer (Protobuf) and how we can use it.

 **Is Protocol Buffer a data format, like JSON?**